robstrader/presentation-devops-cicd/slides.md

 - 👴 **Experience** - 13+ years of experience in Software Development at SAS concentrating mostly on frontend development.
   - <div><carbon:logo-react /> 6+ years in React</div>
   - <div><carbon:workflow-automation /> 4+ years on Enterprise UI Ops Team</div>
-  - 🖥️ Frontend application development.
+  - 🖥️ Frontend Application Development
-  - 🖌️ UI component development.
+  - 🖌️ UI Component Development
+  - 🏗️ Application Builds
+  - 🧪 Testing
+  - 🔒 Security Scans
-  - 🏗️ Application builds, testing, security scans, 3rd party upgrades and overall architecture of a UI component library/framework.
+  - 🏛️ Architecture of a UI component Library/Framework.
-  - 🤷‍♂️ Is what I do really DevOps?

 <!--
 - Describe SAS some.
 - Discuss my background a bit, how I became a developer.
+- Transition to what we are going to build.
 -->

 <style>